Motorola Edge 2022 hands on: A decent MediaTek-powered mid-range phone

 In most of the world, buying phones subsidized isn't a thing.
-You walk into a store, spot the phone you want, and pick it up for its retail price or via monthly installments offered by partnering banks.
-In North America, the situation is quite different, as carriers tend to offer devices at prices that completely change the dynamic behind reviews.
+You walk into a store, spot the phone you want, and pick it up for the retail price or via monthly installments offered by partnering banks (or the manufacturer itself).
+In North America, the situation is quite different, as carriers tend to offer devices at prices that completely change the buying dynamic.
 The Motorola Edge 2022 is such a device.

 With a retail price of $600, the device is a sensible follow-up to last year's $700 Edge 2021, coming with a few upgrades that make it a better offering.
-And in this article, we will detail our initial thoughts on this phone from the limited time we spent with it at a Moto event.
+And in this article, we'll detail our initial thoughts on this phone from the limited time we spent with it at a Moto event.

 Design

-Edge 2022 comes with an all-plastic build — bar the display, of course — and in a single grey colorway.
+The Edge 2022 comes with an all-plastic build — bar the display, of course — and in a single grey colorway.
 While its sleek, thin, and light design immediately made it into our list of pros, we wish the device traded off some of this weight advantage for an aluminum mid-frame or perhaps a more premium-feeling glass back.
 Regardless of its looks, the ergonomics of this device are excellent.
 There's a subtle curve to the back, which makes it feel thinner and easier to grip.
 The device is also smaller than the previous generation, which adds to its handiness.

 Looking at the back panel, you will see a triple-camera setup on an island that looks similar to other Moto devices launched in the last couple of years, as well as a simple Motorola logo.
 The volume rocker and power button are on the right edge, while the left remains clear of any features.
-Along the bottom, you'll find the standard setup for most phones — speaker grille, microphone, USB-C port, and SIM tray.
+Along the bottom, you'll find the standard setup for most phones — speaker grille, microphone, USB Type-C port, and SIM tray (no microSD).
 The top is home to a secondary mic only, but if you check the front of the device, you'll notice a significant change.

 Display

-The display used on Edge 2022 is a flat 6.6-inch FHD+ 144Hz 10-bit OLED panel with support for the DCI-P3 color space.
+The display used on the Edge 2022 is a flat 6.6-inch FHD+ 144Hz 10-bit OLED panel with support for the DCI-P3 color space.
 That's a lot, right?
 But let us tell you, it's a beautiful display.
-Motorola has consistently done well with its choice of panels, and the Edge 2022 is no exception.
+Moto has consistently done well with its choice of panels, and the Edge 2022 is no exception.
 Since it's OLED this year, there's an under-display optical fingerprint scanner and a smaller chin along the bottom edge.
 While decent, the 6.8-inch LCD last year did have a chunky bottom bezel.

 Overall, this device looks and feels pleasant, and the hardware combines with the software (My UX, based on Android 12) to boost the user experience.